CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Introduction

 \section{Introduction}

-References play a crucial role in creative thinking, serving as valuable sources for graphic designers to both grasp the landscape of the existing ideas and ignite novel ones~\cite{herring2009getting, lee2010designing, ritchie2011d, muller2011leaving}.
+References play a crucial role in creative thinking, such as graphic design, serving as valuable sources to both grasp the landscape of the existing ideas and ignite novel ones~\cite{herring2009getting, lee2010designing, ritchie2011d, muller2011leaving}.
 They offer diverse visual, conceptual, and functional stimuli, allowing individuals to explore various creative directions and draw lessons from established successful examples~\cite{bonnardel1999creativity}.
 One effective method to generate new ideas with references is making a combination of existing examples, which is often called combinatorial creativity~\cite{campbell1960blind, simonton2003scientific, yu2011cooks, chan2016comparing}.
-In practice, this is often done through \textit{reference recombination}, which is the process of extracting the elements or aspects of multiple references, considering connections of the extracted elements with those from other references~\cite{herring2009getting}, and blending those to ultimately gain novel design ideas~\cite{boden1998creativity}.
+In practice, this is often done through \textit{reference recombination}, which is the process of extracting the elements or aspects from multiple references, considering connections between them~\cite{herring2009getting}, and blending those to gain novel design ideas~\cite{boden1998creativity}.

 However, each step of recombination requires significant effort from designers.
-To discover sources for recombination, designers need to dissect the references into individual elements and analyze them to figure out which combinations of elements are worth mixing.
-Additionally, to find effective methods of blending those elements into a new design idea, they must engage in exploratory efforts by drawing multiple sketches.
-This takes a long time and multiple iterations, especially for those who are less experienced in the design process, as they have difficulty identifying various factors from references and integrating references from disparate domains compared to professionals~\cite{bonnardel2005towards}.
+To discover sources for recombination, designers need to dissect the references into individual elements and analyze them to determine which combinations of elements are worth mixing.
+Additionally, they must engage in exploratory efforts by drawing multiple sketches to find effective methods of blending those elements into a new design idea.
+This takes a long time and multiple iterations, especially for those less experienced in the design process, as they have difficulty identifying various factors from references and integrating references from disparate domains compared to professionals~\cite{bonnardel2005towards}.